code-builders/curriculum/rails/carrierwave.md

 ## How-to
 ### Make an S3 bucket

-S3 -- Simple Storage Service "buckets" are like folders
+S3 -- Simple Storage Service "buckets" are like folders but on a remote file system.
+You can store files in these buckets to access using HTTP.
+This idea is basically Dropbox for developers.

+[Sign in / up to Amazon AWS](http://console.aws.amazon.com), then click on "S3" (It's like 5th from the top).
+Click "Create Bucket", give the bucket a unique name for this project, every project with image uploads will have it's own bucket.
+Select the region "Oregon" (the code name for this region is "us-west-2", we'll see that later).
+Click "Create".

 ---------